testmailtt/node-api-docker/README.md

 CMD [ "npm", "start" ]
 ```

-6. Make sure you have a script in your package.json that handle the last step **npm start**.
+6. Make sure you have a script in your package.json that handles the last step **npm start**.
 See the package.json file "scripts" section in the repo.
 7. Run the Docker build command like below:

 ```console